by Bill Harvey, Chairman & Co-Founder, Research Measurement Technologies

 When one reviews a large number of studies of context effects the general impression received is that the uplift in efficacy metrics averages in the +20% range.
 Perhaps the most authoritative recent study which showed a +20% increase in longterm memory encoding was conducted by Neuro-Insight for Turner25.

 The optimization of context can be achieved programmatically by the use of tags on ad and program content.
 To the degree that the tags have been shown to correlate highly with relevant behaviors such as content and especially product consumption, the ROI output of such a tag-based overlay on “CPM purchaser target” / “cost per purchaser target incremental reach” variables will be increased.
-That is why RMT recommends using its DriverTags for this purpose.
+That is why RMT recommends using its Value Signals for this purpose.
 The following slide illustrates the kinds of media activation specifications which come out of an ROI optimizer, in which specific commercials within a pool are fitted into different programs to maximize in this case swing voter reach weighted by the context resonance with the specific ad.

 Widening the meaning of the term “context”, ROI optimization must also consider other aspects of the environment in which a message was apprehended, such as whether the individual is or is not consuming content socially.
 Innerscope’s study for Turner indicated that socially viewing TV increased ad communication metrics on average by +30%, even if the viewing partner was distant and connected only by electronic communication.26